 It is safe to say the world has become a sort of organised chaos, where everyone has an opinion and it is now harder than ever to know what to believe.
-Thus, brand trust isn’t just a nice thing to have, it’s everything.
-With information coming at us from all directions and misinformation becoming a regular part of the “conversation”, people are sceptical and rightfully so might I add.
-And that scepticism is only growing.
+TThe spread of AI and misinformation has created a crisis of belief.
+People are more sceptical than ever, and old-school brand loyalty is disappearing.
+In this new reality, building genuine trust is the only way forward, and that requires a very human approach.

 At Garden, we help brands build trust through clear, honest branding.
 That means getting to the heart of what a brand stands for and making sure it comes across in everything, from the way it looks to the way it speaks.
 We work closely with our clients to create brands that feel real and consistent, so people know they can trust them.